Woman typing on laptop

 I’m fortunate that I work as a professional editor in my day job and that I have graphic design experience.
 Because of these skills, I am better equipped than some indie authors when it comes to setting up my own book files and creating my own covers.

 Editing is a HUGE step in publishing a novel.
 Reader reviews can be brutal, and nothing spells amateur quite like publishing a book full of grammatical errors and typos.
 Of course, no one is perfect.
 Even major publications will have typos.
 It’s just inevitable.
 Thankfully, there are tools and strategies to help.
-These are a few things I’ve learned.
+I shared them on my publishing website in this self-editing overview.

 Each story you write and edit will make you a better writer and editor.
 I hope this post gave some insight to curious readers or to other writers who wanted tips.